 Newer posts often take priority over older ones.
 Again, this makes sense as Instagram is trying to ensure users get access to the very latest content and aren’t always exposed to posts they’ve read before.
 Therefore, when it comes to improving Instagram reach, one of the easiest things you can do is post when your followers are online.
 Looking at your audience’s behaviour therefore becomes critical.
 And there are tools to make this easier.

-Agorapulse Analytics, for instance, recommends the best time to post to every network based on your account’s historical data and goals (follower growth, engagement and click-throughs).
+Additionally, Agorapulse Analytics, recommends the best time to post to every network based on your account’s historical data and goals (follower growth, engagement and click-throughs).
 Of course, the best time to post is not always the most convenient – particularly if you’re targeting an overseas audience, or a community well-known to work unsociable hours.

 Remember Instagram wants to keep people on their platform for as long as possible.
 The average user spends 30-minutes a day on Instagram and that’s achieved by giving people what they want to see.
 Instagram’s complicated algorithm is brilliant at tracking user affinity and can cleverly work out the exact content of a photograph or video.
 Therefore football fans get football content, millennials are delivered memes according to their tastes and humour levels and crazy cat ladies get cute feline content.
 (I do know this!)
 Again, it all very much makes sense.
 So what can you do to ensure your content is being seen and reaches your audience promptly?